HEADINGTON, OXFORD

 Manor sale 1804

-On 8 December 1806 Thomas Henry Whorwood senior took out a mortgage on the Manor House and Hollys Farm, Headington, with William Fletcher and John Parsons of Oxford, bankers.
+Henry Mayne Horwood died three months later on 24 October 1806, and was succeeded by his younger brother, Thomas Henry Whorwood senior, who on 8 December 1806 took out a mortgage on the Manor House and Holly’s Farm, Headington, with William Fletcher and John Parsons of Oxford, bankers.
 By his marriage settlement to Mary Grape dated 16 and 17 April 1807 he made an Indenture of Release relating to the Manor House and 321 acres of its land between (1) himself, (2) Mrs Hannah Grape and her daughter Mary; (3) John Paget Hastings; and (4) the Revd Richard Grape and Revd Benjamin Mence of Worcester.
-When Whorwood died in 1835, his son sold his effects: the following advertisement appeared in Jackson's Oxford Journal of 11 July 1835:

 Sale of goods 1835